Preface to Finding Awe and Wonder

 “Awe is a brief emotion that people feel when encountering something vast, and that elicits a need for accommodation which is sometimes accompanied by a sense of fear.”

 Many memoirs have been written about mystical experiences, the power of love, the impact of nature on the human psyche, or of spiritual crisis in midlife.
 But I’ve never read one that focuses on the role that awe played in the life of the author quite the way I experienced it.
 I therefore have neither role model to emulate nor preconceived notion for how best to go about getting my stories out of my head and into yours.
+As a result, I’ve decided to just write down what I remember as accurately, honestly, and openly as I can without the usual attempts at flowery language or mock self-deprecation that I find to be an irritating affectation of so many autobiographies and memoirs.
+I’m a technical, non-fiction writer by training, so I’ll stick to what I know.

 Another reason why I decided to write this book now relates to my sense of impending global doom.
 Or at least, impending global darn.
 I’m old enough to have witnessed first hand the declining trends in global economic, political, environmental, and social systems, and I have a professional understanding of the terrible consequences heading our way.
 It’s therefore painfully obvious that there is an urgent need for people to collectively think and act differently if humanity is to remain viable and healthy.
 This is what I hope my stories promote: an alternative way of moving through and managing the world.